 Skip to main content

-CrewAI Give your CrewAI agents persistent, cross-session memory powered by MEMANTO.
+CrewAI Give your CrewAI agents persistent, cross-session memory powered by Memanto using the official crewai-memanto package.
 By default, CrewAI agents lose context when a crew run ends.
-With MEMANTO, agents can store facts, decisions, and preferences — and recall them in future runs.
+With Memanto, agents can store facts, decisions, and preferences — and recall them in future runs.

 How It Works